Equality, diversity and inclusivity

 We intend to exemplify best practice through a range of activities including:

-Closing the Black, Asian, and Minority Ethnic (BAME)+ Attainment Gap
+Closing the Black, Asian, and Minority Ethnic (BAME)+ Award Gap

 The School of Earth and Environmental Sciences have been involved in the Closing the Gap initiative which aims to increase the understanding of the barriers to BAME+ student success, identify previously successful initiatives and share best practice experience, with the view to close the attainment gap that currently exists at School, College and University level.